Junior Kimbrough: Career

+Juke Joints

 He received notice after live footage of him playing "All Night Long" in one of his juke joints appeared in the film documentary Deep Blues: A Musical Pilgrimage to the Crossroads, directed by Robert Mugge and narrated by Robert Palmer.
 This performance was recorded in 1990, in the Chewalla Rib Shack, a juke joint he opened in that year east of Holly Springs to divert crowds from his packed house parties.
 Beginning around 1992, Kimbrough operated Junior's Place, a juke joint in Chulahoma, near Holly Springs, in a building previously used as a church.

 Kimbrough came to national attention in 1992 with his debut album, All Night Long.
 Robert Palmer produced the album for Fat Possum, recording it in the Chulahoma joint, with Junior's son Kent "Kinney" Kimbrough (also known as Kenny Malone) on drums and R. L. Burnside's son Garry Burnside on bass guitar.
 The album featured many of his most celebrated songs, including the title track, the complexly melodic "Meet Me in the City," and "You Better Run", a harrowing ballad of attempted rape.
 All Night Long earned nearly unanimous praise from critics, receiving four stars in Rolling Stone.
 His joint in Chulahoma started to attract visitors from around the world, including members of U2, Keith Richards, and Iggy Pop.
 R. L. Burnside (who recorded for the same label) and the Burnside and Kimbrough families often collaborated on musical projects.

+During the 1990s, the physical interior of Junior Kimbrough's famous juke joint in Chulahoma, Mississippi—Junior's Place—was decorated in a rainbow of paints and amateur murals, prominently including a painted reproduction of an Ebony magazine cover featuring Oprah Winfrey alongside depictions of women in Southern belle motifs and desert landscapes.
+Patrons entering through the door had to dodge a pool table stationed directly inside the threshold of the converted barn, and door admission was collected by a trio of local matrons who charged $2.00.

+Sophomore Release

 A second album for Fat Possum, Sad Days, Lonely Nights, followed in 1994.
 A video for the album's title track featured Kimbrough, Garry Burnside and Kent Kimbrough playing in Kimbrough's juke joint.
 The last album he recorded, Most Things Haven't Worked Out, was released by Fat Possum in 1997.
 Following his death in 1998, Fat Possum released two compilation albums of recordings Kimbrough made in the 1990s, God Knows I Tried (1998) and Meet Me in the City (1999).
 A greatest hits compilation, You Better Run: The Essential Junior Kimbrough, followed in 2002.